Morrisons Cove: History

 Morrisons Cove is often mentioned as a landmark in early wills and records of importance.
-Wills Creek Valley and Friend's Cove are also in this section of the state, and were well known to the early settlers.
+Wills Creek Valley and Friend's Cove are also in this section of the state and were well known to the early settlers.

 Tornado

 On May 22, 1949, the same storm system that caused the F1 tornado in Altoona also spawned an F1 tornado in the Morrisons Cove area.
 The tornado initially touched down south of Curryville where it downed several large trees and destroyed a barn.
-The tornado moved north east, striking Henrietta and Millerstown.
+The tornado moved northeast, striking Henrietta and Millerstown.
 Several homes were unroofed and barns were destroyed, in both areas.
 One of the destroyed barns was a 150-year-old stone barn.
 Near Henrietta, a 300 ft long chicken house was thrown a considerable distance before being destroyed.
 A car was destroyed and a church had several windows blown out and had its chimney ripped off.
 A 17-year-old girl was injured in Henrietta, when the window she was standing at shattered.
 The tornado dissipated about 1 mi east of Martinsburg in the Clover Creek/Fredericksburg area where it downed several willow trees.
 The damage caused by this tornado is consistent of winds 105–110 mph.

-A map made by Dr. Ted Fujita, in 1974, of all of the tornadoes in the U.S between 1930 and 1974, shows this tornado as an F1 on the Fujita Scale.
+A map made by Dr. Ted Fujita in 1974, of all of the tornadoes in the U.S between 1930 and 1974, shows this tornado as an F1 on the Fujita Scale.